Code-Institute-Submissions/the-monkees-website-1/README.md

 ## Testing

-Tested on mobile, tablet and desktop devices for responsiveness.
+Tested on mobile, tablet and desktop devices for responsiveness and in different browsers(Firefox, Microsoft Edge and Google Chrome) to test browser compatibility.

 ## Installation